Hello!

 Teaching

-Finally, I coordinate international exchange programs at graduate and undergraduate levels.
+I love supervising students.
+I coach the local ICPC competitive programming teams, as well as undergraduate students and exchange students on short-term projects.
+I also coordinate international exchange programs at graduate and undergraduate levels.
 Feel free to contact me if you want to know more about exchange programs at Tsukuba University.

-For more information, see the Teaching page.
+For more information about my teaching activities, see the Teaching page.

 Researching